shanakaChathu/DataScienceAssignment1/README.md

 - H0: There is no correlation between earnigs and education level
 - H1: There is a correlation between earnings and eductaion level

 Observed correlation values between earnings and educations level.Correlation value between earnings and education level was 0.379.
 P-value for this was 3.686745979111728x10-155.This is lower than 0.05.
-Therefore we can rejject the null hypothesis
+Therefore we can rejject the null hypothesis.That is there is a moderate linear relationship between two variables.

 ### Analysis 8
 ##### Hypothesis: There is no correlation between Earning and Work